Newburyport Recreation for All Seasons

 Plum Island offers miles of public sandy beaches and the Parker River National Wildlife Refuge, home to over 800 species of birds, plants and animals on 4,662 acres.
 Plum Island Point offers views of the inlet to the Merrimack River, surf fishing, a historic Lighthouse, and deep-sea fishing/party boats.
 Sandy Point on the southern tip of Plum Island is a State Park and a wonderful place to swim, sun yourself or go tidepooling.
 Parking is available at the Refuge, the Point or in private parking lots.
 Fee Charged.
 Refuge information 978-465-5753.
 Near-by beaches include Salisbury State Beach Reservation and Crane's Beach in Ipswich.

 There are plenty of fish to be caught in the Merrimack River and off shore.
-If you enjoy fishing, you can cast your lines off the shore of Plum Island, or sign up for an off-shore excursion with the Captain’s Fishing Parties, Rocky Point Fishing Charters or the Clipper Fleet.
-Or hire a charter boat with Captain Chris' Charters or Mistie C Charters.
+If you enjoy fishing, you can cast your lines off the shore of Plum Island, or sign up for an off-shore excursion with the Captain’s Fishing Parties, Rocky Point Fishing Charters or the Two Captain's Charters.

 The north end of Plum Island offers spectacular views of the inlet to the Merrimack River, surf fishing, an historical lighthouse, and deep-sea fishing/party boats.
 Parking is available at the Refuge, the Point or in private parking lots.
 Fee Charged.
 If you enjoy fishing, you can cast your lines off the shoreline on Plum Island, or sign up for an off-shore excursion.

 Bicycling, running, jogging and walking around the flat streets of the city are popular pastimes.
-Bicycles may be rented right in downtown Newburyport at both EZ Pedaler and Riverside Cycles!
+Bicycles may be rented right in downtown Newburyport at Riverside Cycles!
 Experience Newburyport in a whole new way by trekking around town, throughout Maudslay State Park or head down to Plum Island.
 Bikes can be rented for 2 hours, half day, full day, weekend, week or month!
+Groundswell Surf Cafe has all terrain beach bike rentals.
+Cruise on the sand and the pavement with these fat tire beach cruisers.
+2 hour, 1/2 day or full day rentals available.

 Boating, Windsurfing and Kayaking